 </script>

-: this is the consent type.
-You can use the following consent types: analytics_consent, marketing_consent, abtesting_consent, conversion_tracking_consent, marketing_automation_consent, remarketing_consent, user_feedback_consent and custom_type_consent.
+The type of the consent.
+Possible values: analytics_consent, marketing_consent, abtesting_consent, conversion_tracking_consent, marketing_automation_consent, remarketing_consent, user_feedback_consent and custom_type_consent.

 To create a tag, follow these steps: